St Martin-in-the-Fields: Charity

 The St Martin-in-the-Fields charity supports homeless and vulnerably housed people.
 The church has raised money for vulnerable people in its annual Christmas Appeal since 1920 and in an annual BBC radio broadcast since December 1927.

+Connections providing guests tasty nourishing meals.
+Donated chicken prepared with Teriyaki sauce.

 The Connection at St Martin's is located next to the church, and works closely with the church's charity.
-It supports 4000 homeless people in London each year, by providing accommodation, medical and dental care, skills training, and creative activities.
+It supports 4000 homeless people in London each year, by providing accommodation, medical and dental care, skills training, and creative activities as well as offering shower facilities and hot fresh cooked meals for registered guests.